Project

 Replies (1)

-RE: Streamed processing of not well-formed XML: output on console isn't output in result file if -o option is used - Added by Michael Kay over 2 years ago
+RE: Streamed processing of not well-formed XML: output on console isn't output in result file if -o option is used - Added by Michael Kay almost 3 years ago

 The spec should probably say "implementation-dependent" rather than "unpredictable" but it basically means the same thing.